input-output-hk/marlowe-cardano/marlowe/cli-doc/export.md

       --contract-file CONTRACT_FILE       JSON input file for the contract.
       --state-file STATE_FILE             JSON input file for the contract state.
       --inputs-file INPUTS_FILE           JSON input file for redeemer inputs, if any.
-      --redeemer-min-slot SLOT_NUMBER     Minimum slot for the redemption.
-      --redeemer-max-slot SLOT_NUMBER     Maximum slot for the redemption.
       --out-file OUTPUT_FILE              JSON output file for contract.
       --print-stats                       Print statistics.
       -h,--help                           Show this help text